pxl151630/MyProjects/DataVisualization/readme.txt

 		graph2: Business tax rate in countries
 		graph3: per capita health expenditures and female life expectancy

-		Clicking one of countries in the dashboard will filter other graphs update accordingly.
+		Note that clicking one of countries in the dashboard will filter other graphs update accordingly.

 	Three graphs also used in the creation of story.
 		Note that the filters remain active and selectable throughout the presentation.